MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/readiness/readiness-connect-apps.md

 New video that needs to be created -->

 ## How can I benefit from offering a Connect app?
 Online service offerings like payroll, expense management, web-shops, project planning etc. typically have many connection points.
-Connect apps allows you to make connections between those online service offerings and your business solution.
-This connection can be achieved on a data level without needing to do development.
+Connect apps allow you to make connections between those online service offerings and your business solution.
+This connection can be achieved on a data level without any further  development.
 Therefore, reusing those connection points provide you with an opportunity to reuse your investments from REST integrations with other Cloud Services.
-Optionally, you can build an interface in Dynamics 365 Business Central, which determines how your data needs to flow between Dynamics 365 Business Central and your online service offering.
+Optionally, you can build an interface in Dynamics 365 Business Central, which determines how your data flows between Dynamics 365 Business Central and your online service offering.

 ## Examples of Connect apps
 Below you can find some examples of online services, which could benefit from being integrated to Dynamics 365 Business Central using Connect apps:

+- Payroll
+    - Read the chart of accounts.
+    - Synchronize employee information.
-- Payroll – Read chart of accounts, synchronizing employee information and push payroll transactions to the Dynamics 365 Business Central Ledger
+    - Push payroll transactions to the Dynamics 365 Business Central ledger.
+- Bank integration
-- Bank integration – Make payments from within your business solutions towards your bank.
+    - Make payments from within your business solutions to your bank.
+- Expenses
-- Expenses – Collect and reconcile transactions in well-adopted expense apps.
+    - Collect and reconcile transactions in well-adopted expense apps.
+- Web-shops
-- Web-shops – Synchronize items, customers and other entities to create sales orders and invoices.
+    - Synchronize items, customers, and other entities to create sales orders and invoices.
+- Financial Services
-- Financial Services – Read financial data and provide value added services such as funding and loans.
+    - Read financial data and provide value added services such as funding and loans.

 ## How do I develop a Connect App?
 Dynamics 365 Business Central offers many APIs that you can call from within your preferred coding language.